Intellectual and Developmental Disability Services from the New Jersey Children's System of Care

 Please note: If your child also has mental health needs or is in crisis, the eligibility application is not required to immediately access behavioral health services through CSOC.
 PerformCare is available to help you 24 hours a day, seven days a week, at 1-877-652-7624.
 For a life-threatening emergency, always dial 911.

 IDD services available through CSOC

 Intensive In-Home (IIH) services

 While traditional therapies are typically provided at the health care provider’s office location, Intensive In-Home (IIH) services are provided in the child’s home or at another location in the community, which makes sense to both the family needs and the goals of the service.
 IIH covers a variety of services geared to assist youth with challenging behaviors that may impact their ability to remain at home.

 - Clinical and therapeutic interventions — These services are rehabilitative, focused on the restoration of a youth's functional level after an acute episode or decline in functioning related to mental illness or a significant life stressor.

-- Applied Behavioral Analysis (ABA) — ABA is a set of habilitative services, designed for decreasing dangerous behaviors while assisting youth in acquiring and retaining self-help, communication, and adaptive skills.
-Services focus on helping youth learn these skills while working with and training the youth’s parent or caregiver to implement the behavioral plan.
+- Applied Behavior Analysis (ABA) — ABA is a set of habilitative services, designed for decreasing dangerous behaviors while assisting youth in acquiring and retaining self-help, communication, and adaptive skills.
+Services focus on helping youth learn these skills while working with and training the youth's parent or caregiver to implement the behavioral plan.